MalonHolmes/BRFSS-2021-Health-Analysis/README.md

 Future work could incorporate **dietary variables**, **income**, or **regional factors** to refine prediction accuracy and expand the health profile analysis.

 ---

-Would you like me to turn this summary into a **formatted Markdown or PDF version** (with proper headings, spacing, and style for your submission)?